| Type: | Package |

 The mutable methods change the instance.

-add(key, val)
+add(key, val)-

 The method

-adds a new element (the pair key and val) into the dictionary.
+addadds a new element (the pair key and val) into the dictionary.
 It will not add element with the key which exists already in the dictionary.
 It returns a boolean showing if the adding is successful.Note that any element with the key

-(empty string) will not be added. add_multiple(..., collapse=NULL)
+""(empty string) will not be added. add_multiple(..., collapse=NULL)-

 The method

-adds new elements into the dictionary.
+add_multipleadds new elements into the dictionary.
 It will not add element with the key which exists already in the dictionary.The argument

-stands for any input with the formkeyname1 = value2, keyname2 = value2, ...
+...stands for any input with the formkeyname1 = value2, keyname2 = value2, ...Therefor, the input can take the form

-and the keys of the elements will be strings like
+instance$add(key1=1, key2="hello", key3=list(1))and the keys of the elements will be strings like

-, respectively.If the
+"key1","key2", and"key3", respectively.If the

-will not be added. delete(key)
+keynameis missing, thevaluewill not be added. delete(key)-

 The method

-in the dictionary.Suppose that the key name of the element that you want to remove is "keyname".
+deleteremoves the element with the keykeyin the dictionary.Suppose that the key name of the element that you want to remove is "keyname".
 Both of the following two sentences are valid:

-It returns a boolean showing if the element is found and deleted.
+instance$delete("keyname")instance$delete(keyname)It returns a boolean showing if the element is found and deleted.

 Author(s)